Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

         "apiVersion": "2022-09-01",
         "name": "extResourcesDeploymentName",
         "properties": {
-          // Language expressions can be used.
-Expressions are not allowed to reference secure parameters or provide data for config secrets in ways that put the secret security at risk.
           "extensionConfigs": {
-            "k8s": {
-              "auth": "[createObject('kubeConfig', listClusterAdminCredential(resourceId('Microsoft.ContainerService/managedClusters', parameters('clusterName')), '2024-02-01').kubeconfigs[0].value)]",
-              "value": "[createObject('namespace', parameters('namespace'))]",
-              // The "value" object will be merged with the "auth" object on the backend before interacting with the extension.
-            }
+            // Expressions are not allowed to reference secure parameters or provide data for config secrets in ways that put the secret security at risk.
+            // This will be evaluated out to the deployment PUT format during preprocessing and deployment "k8s": "[createObject('namespace', parameters('namespace'), 'auth', createObject('kubeConfig', listClusterAdminCredential(resourceId('Microsoft.ContainerService/managedClusters', parameters('clusterName')), '2024-02-01').kubeconfigs[0].value))"
           },
           "template": {
             "extensions": {